cardboard-iguana/cardboard-iguana.com/log/2022-03-06-itprotv-comptia-security-plus.md

 ### Secure Internet Protocols

-By default SSH tunnels are actually encrypted using IDEA (the International Data Encryption Algorithm) with a 128-bit symmetric key cypher that is agreed upon during the initial authentication/negotiation.
+By default SSH tunnels are actually encrypted using IDEA (the International Data Encryption Algorithm) with a 128-bit symmetric key cipher that is agreed upon during the initial authentication/negotiation.
 Blowfish (32- to 448-bit keys), DES, and 3DES are also available.
 (Note that DES, and I suppose by extension 3DES, is still export-controlled.)

 ### Lightweight Directory Access Protocol (LDAP)